security-as-code/rampart-spec/README.md

 - All the configuration arguments for the statement appear within the parentheses.
 - Individual configuration arguments may be Key-Value pairs, strings, numerics or constants.
 - Some configuration arguments may be optional.
 If optional, they can be omitted.
 - In certain cases, where only one Key-Value pair in a statement is mandatory, it is not necessary to state the key, and the value can be specified directly.
-Otherwise it is recommended to provide both the key and the value.
+Otherwise, it is recommended to provide both the key and the value.
-- Some values are constants, and do not need to be quoted.
-It is only necessary to quote strings which are user defined, such as a file path or the name of a parameter in a HTTP request.
+- Some values are constants and do not need to be quoted.
+It is only necessary to quote strings which are user-defined, such as a file path or the name of a parameter in an HTTP request.
 - The order of the configuration arguments is not strict and they can be presented in any order.

 **Statement Example**